 Non-Credit CE Hours

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 HSW continuing professional education hours to architects in all states.
+This seminar is open to the public and offers 6.0 PDHs to professional engineers and 6.0 HSW contact/continuing education hours to architects and landscape architects in Kentucky.
 Educators and courses are not subject to preapproval in Kentucky.

 This seminar offers a non-credit continuing education opportunity to construction contractors.
 It is not approved by any state licensing entity for contractor continuing education credit.

 Attendance will be monitored and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Mr. LaForge primarily focuses on the areas of municipal services; road construction; stormwater management; flood control; hydraulics and hydrology; domestic water supply, distribution and treatment; and wastewater collection and treatment.
 His extensive experience includes all aspects of the above design areas, from collection of the initial raindrop through domestic use and wastewater treatment to recycling and reuse.
 Mr. LaForge has an extensive training background in all areas of capital improvement programs, municipal implementation programs, inspection techniques and stormwater management.
 His experience includes the use of geographical information systems (GIS) and modeling software to simulate the collection or distribution system of interest, and the experience to understand why the model does not match the actual system measurements.
 Mr. LaForge is registered as a professional engineer in Illinois and is a member of the American Public Works Association.
 He earned his B.S. degree in Agricultural Engineering from the University of Illinois at Urbana-Champaign.

 |3 or more people each: